JDIgithub/Cpp_Guide/Classes.md

 - Class methods (member function of a class) have access to the member variables even if they are  private
 - Private members of classes are not accessible from the outside of the class definition

+- Size of the class is sum of the size of its member variables but there could also be some padding that the compiler may add for memory alignment
+- Memory alignment is used to ensure that data is efficiently accessed by the CPU and it typically involves adding padding bytes between data members to align them on memory addresses that are multiples of their size
+- The functions are not counted into that because they are not stored as part if each individual object.
+Instead member functions are stored in a separate code section of memory shared among all instances of the class

 ## Good practice

 - For bigger classes it is better to create their own source and header file for them